otterminetest/luanti_ts/README.md

 # luanti_ts

 (not currently maintained but that might change in the future)
+Credits to https://github.com/otterminetest/meseweb for base of this project.

 A TypeScript implementation of the Luanti (Minetest) network protocol.
 This library provides a client interface for connecting to Luanti servers via UDP, handling SRP authentication, packet serialization, and state management.